Is Change Management the course for you?

 Is it only change managers who implement change?

-Change managers act as a coach for senior leaders and executives in helping them fulfil the role change.
+Change managers act as a coach for senior leaders and executives in helping them fulfil the change role.
 Change managers also support project teams in integrating change management activities into their project plans.
-They define the benefits and assess progress towards realisation, achieving measured improvements in business operations.
+They define the benefits and measure the progress being made towards realization thereby achieving measured improvements in business operations.

 What key skills do change managers need?